mikolajroszak/qsp-protocol-node/README.md

 ## Run a QSP node locally

-- To run the latest containerized version hosted on Quantstamp's private Docker repository, go to `deployment/local` and follow the steps in the dedicated [README](deployment/local/README.md).

 - To build and run the node from the source code, follow the instructions from the `Development setup` section and then refer to the `Run locally` subsection.

+- To test out the node operator instructions:
+    - Do `make export` to export a Docker image
+    - Go to `deployment/local` and follow the steps in the dedicated [README](deployment/local/README.md)

 ## Development setup